 We humans contain “baked-in” reactions driven by our land-based biology that are extremely dangerous in flight.
 Our human “operating system” evolved over thousands of years of terrestrial existence and contains some unique inbred vulnerabilities that serve us poorly once airborne.
-Providing humans flight training, the only kind I have done incidentally :), is largely a concerted effort to overwrite these very basic visceral reactions with “unnatural” trained piloting responses.
-The durability of these new trained responses depends on the depth of the initial imprint and the recency of review and reinforcement.
+Flight training is largely a concerted effort to overwrite these very deep visceral reactions with “unnatural” trained piloting responses; overcoming the “monkey pull” response.
+The durability of these newly trained responses depends on the depth of the initial imprint and the recency of review and reinforcement.
 This last is a very important point.
 I believe our biology (and fear) will drag us back to unsafe piloting operations without recent flight experience and reinforcement of correct responses.
-As pilots we naturally revert to our unsafe terrestrial reactions through interference and passage of time.
+As pilots, we naturally revert to our unsafe terrestrial reactions through interference and the passage of time.

 Another related problem that seems to be baked-in and must be carefully trained out is a fear of banking and the resulting turning of the plane with the rudders alone.
 If you are a long-time aviator I know this seems inconceivable but please reach way back with me and imagine those first flights accurately.
 (I still teach those first lessons to a lot of people and see the very tangible fear) For all future safety, a pilot must from the very beginning be able to turn confidently (and coordinated) with a reasonable bank.
 Unless a pilot gets comfortable banking the plane with coordinated controls and learns to enjoy the bank, they will somewhere deep inside fear turning and instead skid the plane to achieve a turn.
 Again, this is where comprehensive aerodynamic understanding is the necessary tool to overwrite an initial “naturally human” aversion.
 Many fearful students have confessed they believe the plane will roll over.
 Other poorly trained pilots believe lift is unequal on the wings in a stable turn!